Lopukhin family

-The Lopukhin family was a noble family of the Russian Empire, forming one of the branches of the Sorokoumov-Glebov family.
+The House of Lopukhin was an old Russian noble family, most influential during the Russian Empire, forming one of the branches of the Sorokoumov-Glebov family.

 History

-The family prominence started when Eudoxia Lopukhina married Peter the Great.
+The family is said to have descended from Rededya and first appeared in the 14th century documents as Boyars of Ivan I of Moscow.
+Laptev family share the same roots as the Lopukhin family, as they descended from two brothers, Esip - nicknamed Lapot, who became the founder of the Laptevs, and Vasily - nicknamed Lopukha, founder of Lopukhins.
+The family's prominence started when Eudoxia Lopukhina married Peter the Great.
 When Pyotr Lopukhin's son died childless, the family's princely title passed to Nikolai Petrovich Demidov-Lopukhin.
 The present Prince Lopukhin-Demidov is Nikolai Alexander Paul Demidoff born in 1976.